divoxx/echosrv/DEVELOPMENT.md

 2. **Timeout Errors**: Verify timeout configuration and network conditions
 3. **Memory Issues**: Check connection limits and buffer sizes
 4. **Test Failures**: Ensure no other processes are using test ports
+5. **Protocol Mismatch**: Ensure client and server use the same protocol

 ### Debugging